Category Archives: Brass Components

 2. Enclosure Hole Size: The threaded part of the gland must match the panel or enclosure entry point.

-3. IP Rating: If you’re targeting IP54 or higher, the gland must include sealing elements like rubber inserts or O-rings.
+3. IP Rating: If you’re targeting IP54 PG cable gland or higher, the gland must include sealing elements like rubber inserts or O-rings.

 4. Material: Options include plastic, brass, and stainless steel.
 For industrial use, metal variants such as brass offer greater durability.